Help Center/ FunctionGraph/ Developer Guide/ Node.js/ Developing an HTTP Function Using Node.js

 /opt/function/runtime/nodejs14.18/rtsp/nodejs/bin/node

-1. Compress the project files and the bootstrap file into a ZIP package.
-The Koa framework is used as an example.
+5. Compress all project files and the bootstrap file into a ZIP package.
+Ensure that the project file is in the root directory after the decompression.